karlospn/mytechramblings-site-source-code/content/posts/automate-azure-devops-setup-using-terraform.md

 The end result looks like this.

 - That's the main.tf file.
-- The main.tf is using the "add-aad-users-to-azdo-team-project-sec-group" module to add the permissions for every group in every team project.
+- The main.tf is using the "add-aad-groups-to-azdo-team-project-sec-group" module to add the permissions for every group in every team project.

 ```yaml
 terraform {